UnitedLands/community/info/custom-items.md

 This is a very special pistol that is sometimes dropped by the Ainu Gold dungeon boss Lt.
 Tsurumi.
 It's a semi automatic pistol that has very little delay between shots and a good amount of damage per hit.
 Ammunition for this weapon can be found by consuming an "Ammo pouch", using one bullet per shot.

 ## Tasiro
 An Ainu hunting knife dropped by soldiers during the Ainu Gold dungeon.
-This knife is made unique due to the special enchant "Looting IV" that only it posseses.
+This knife is made unique due to the special enchant "Looting IV" that only it possesses .
 It has the same stats as a diamond sword and can be enchanted.

 ## Karimpaunku
 A high quality Ainu bow that is dropped by the soldiers in the Ainu Gold dungeon.
-Thanks to it's amazing craftsmanship it posseses higher than normal stats when compared to a regular bow.
+Thanks to it's amazing craftsmanship it possesses  higher than normal stats when compared to a regular bow.

 ## Poisoned Ay
 A traditional arrow used by the Ainu when hunting.
 It has an intense poison that does a lot of damage to enemies in a very short amount of time.
 Dropped by soldiers during the Ainu Gold dungeon.